Bad-Behaviour/badbehaviour/README.md

 1. **Caching boundaries** — file cache doesn't share across multi-server deployments; use the MediaWiki adapter's WAN cache for production.
 2. **Feed shape changes** — vendors occasionally add new fields; parsers must be tolerant.
-3. **Cold-start latency** — first request after TTL expiry triggers fetches unless cron runs in time.
+3. **Cold-start latency** — first request after TTL expiry triggers fetches unless cron runs in time (or on-demand refresh has fired).
 4. **CA bundle portability** — auto-detection works on Debian/RHEL/Homebrew but not on stripped-down containers.

 Once these are resolved the flag will be dropped in a 3.x point release.